eliasbakhshi/contact-register/README.md

 Each contact person must be able to be linked to a company.

 You do not need to be logged in to access or edit the contact register (for convenience).
-We suggest that the contact register consists of three pages and a simple search function or separated for each part
+We suggest that the contact register consists of three pages and a simple search function or separated for each part.
-1. Start page: List of companies and contact persons
+1. Start page: List of companies and contact persons.
 2. Create/edit/delete companies.
 3. Create/edit/delete contact person.
 4. Search for company and/or contact person.